LobsterLobsterski/REST_API_Car_Dealership/README.md

 3. **Build and Run the Application:**

 5. **Explore the API:**
-- Access Swagger documentation at `http://localhost:8080/swagger-ui.html` to understand and test available endpoints.
 - Use tools like Postman or `curl` commands for API testing.

 ## Contributing